aerickson/OctoPrint-HTU31/README.md

 ### RPI 5 Setup

-If you get lgpio errors when OctoPrint starts, you may need to add an environment variable to the SystemD service file.
+If you get lgpio errors (see below) when OctoPrint starts, you may need to add an environment variable to the SystemD service file.

 https://github.com/joan2937/lg/issues/22
 https://github.com/joan2937/lg/issues/12